qinyong123456/textrefiner/README.md

 This repository contains the implementation of the AAAI2025 paper: TextRefiner: Internal Visual Feature as Efficient Refiner for Vision-Language Models Prompt Tuning [[Paper]](https://arxiv.org/abs/2412.08176).

-We introduce **TextRefiner**, a **plug-and-play** module, to enhance visual attributes and achieve local alignment through internal visual features instead of relying on external knowledge databases.
+We introduce **TextRefiner**, a **plug-and-play** module, to enhance visual attributes and achieve local alignment through **internal visual features instead of relying on external knowledge databases**.
 It can be seamlessly integrated into existing prompt learning methods and introduces almost no additional computational overhead during inference as shown in the figure below.
 ![](/image/framework_efficiency.jpg "framework_efficiency")

 Specifically, TextRefiner contains the local cache, feature aggregation, and feature alignment.
 The local cache is used to continuously store fine-grained information from local tokens.
 Meanwhile, feature aggregation provides a solution to fuse global and local information to enhance the representation capability for the text branch.
 Feature alignment module can alleviate the modality gap between the text embedding and local tokens.
 We also introduce two additional training losses, the semantic loss and regularization loss, to aid in the optimization process.